Is hacking out a pleasure?

 Spooking is when your horse is scared by something: a noise, an object or a sudden movement.
 They may react by jumping, refusing to go forward, planting their feet, spinning round or running.
 It is a very natural reaction, and an instinct that has been formed in order to keep them one step ahead of their predators.

 This is when your horse refuses, or is reluctant, to move forward in the direction that you want to go.
 The first sign of napping is that you will have to keep nudging your horse in order to maintain forward momentum.
 They may also start to look at things more often, sometimes planting their feet, running backwards or turning away.
 Napping can lead to severe behaviours such as rearing and spinning.

 So is your horse spooking or napping?
 Look at their ears and you will know!

-You can generally tell the difference between a genuine spook and evasive napping by their ears; if they are spooking, their ears will be pointing forwards at the scary object and you need to be sympathetic with them.
+You can generally tell the difference between a genuine spook and evasive napping by their ears.
+If they are spooking, their ears will be pointing forwards at the scary object and you need to give them time to assess the situation and be sympathetic with them.
 Conversely, a napping horse will generally have their ears pointing backwards, and you may need to be more assertive in your riding.

 So what is the missing ingredient in spooky and nappy horses?

 In one word; Forward!
 Spooky and nappy horses tend to be backward thinking, with the forward cue less well established.

 Spooky horses are generally sensitive and can lack trust in you and their environment.
 They also tend not to be ‘forward thinking’, so that if they come across something they are unsure of, their first instinct is for flight, rather than to listen to your aids to move forwards.